Nosesisaid/fumo-API/README.md

 ![logo](https://repository-images.githubusercontent.com/395606928/753b9fdd-b978-4b74-841e-f3973daf9129)
 ## Documentation
 REST API documentation is yet to be done.
-This project consists of 3 crates: `fumo-db, fumo-rest-api, fumo-bot` and one cloudflare worker: `fumo-rest-api`.
+This project consists of 3 crates: `fumo-db, fumo-rest-api, fumo-bot` and two cloudflare workers: `fumo-rest-api` & `fumo-web`.

 - The fumo-db is a library crate which fumo-bot and fumo-rest-api use to access and update the postgres database
 - The fumo-rest-api is the main and original API but read only because I am not confident enough in myself to be able to filter a form open to the internet
 - The fumo-bot is a Discord bot that works as a client of the "API" and allows you to add new entries to the DB through a text-message flow and a slash-command flow.
+- fumo-web is a basic simple and ugly website made in svelte that will be the gallery of the fumo-API

 Each has a readme.txt explaining how it works and specific information about it's dev environment.